Cybersecurity-and-Enterprise-Security/bee/README.md

 1. Create a new endpoint in the Beekeeper using the frontend or API directly.
 1. Copy the registration token.
 1. **Note**: Both versions (Docker and binary) choose an IP address to bind to by default [based on your default routes](cmd/bee/args.go).
 Usually, this should be correct.
 If your host retrieves the external traffic on a separate IP address, adjust it using the `-bind <ipAddress>` flag.
-1. If you do not want to forward specific ports, use the `-ignoredTcpPorts` and `-ignoredUdpPorts` variables.
+1. If you do not want to forward specific ports, e.g. if you need **SSH access** to the bee via its bound ip, use the `-ignoredTcpPorts` and `-ignoredUdpPorts` command line arguments.
 These are comma-separated lists of port ranges, where each range is only one port or `start-end`, e.g. `1-1023,2222`.
+    In addition to these, the bee looks for listening sockets on the address at startup and does not forward these.
+You can see the ignored ports in the log output at startup.

+**IF YOUR PRIMARY ACCESS TO THE MACHINE IS THROUGH THE BOUND ADDRESS, DOUBLE-CHECK THAT `-ignoredTcpPorts` INCLUDES ALL PORTS YOU NEED FOR ACCESS.
+YOU MIGHT BE LOCKED OUT OTHERWISE.**

 ### Docker (recommended)